dmichelin/No-Man-s-Tri/README.md

 5. A primitive story line

 ## Working
 Planet generator currently generates planet names and conditions.
 A market system is in place with minable resources and generates a basic local market.
 Player inventory and equipping works.
+Crafting works and will be player available shortly

-## Not Working
+## What's going to be on the next update?

-Almost everything else
+I'll have it so the player remembers blueprints and can select them from their inventory or a secondary blueprint inventory.
+Aliens will also be included, as well as the first "mission" that No Man's Sky gives